ohdsi-studies/Covid19PredictionStudies/README.md

 ## 4) Simple Models ##

-This package contains the software used in the development of a simple model to answer the two prediction questions.
+This package contains the software used in the development of a simple model to answer the various prediction questions.
 This was done so as to increase the usability of the models in practice by reducing the feature set, whilst being provided with a benchmark to measure against.

 ### Packages ###

-- OHDSI simple for Q1: Being Uploaded Soon
+- OHDSI simple model validation package: Being Uploaded Soon
-- OHDSI simple for Q2: <todo link>
-- OHDSI simple for Q3: <todo link>

 ### Results ###